joshlarsen/aws-recon/readme.md

   aws_recon -j -s EC2 -r global,us-east-1,us-east-2
 ```

-To run from a Docker container using `aws-vault` managed credentials and output to a file, you will need to satisfy a couple of prerequisits.
+To run from a Docker container using `aws-vault` managed credentials and output to a file, you will need to satisfy a couple of requirements.
 First, Docker needs access to bind mount the path you specify (or a parent path above).
 Second, you need to create an empty file to save the output into (e.g. `output.json`).
 This is because we are only mounting that one file into the Docker container at run time.
 For example:

 Create an empty file.